 Before settling in New York, Valeria was awarded Best Soloist (1990) and Best Modern Dance Choreography (1997) at dance festivals in Rosario, Argentina.

-In the U.S., she founded, co-directed, choreographed, and danced for the first all-woman tango company in the world: TangoMujer, which toured the U.S. supported by two New England Foundation for the Arts grants, and performed internationally.
+Once in the U.S., Valeria organized the first milonga in New York and partnered iconic dancers like Carlos Gavito and Omar Vega.
+In 1996 she founded, co-directed, choreographed, and danced for the first all-woman tango company in the world: TangoMujer.
+The company showed how tango can be used as abstract language, independent of gender and how it can tell non traditional stories.
+They toured the U.S. supported by two New England Foundation for the Arts grants, and performed internationally.

 Tango + theatrical expertise leads to stage and film work

-Valeria’s expertise on tango and theatrical intent has led her to be…
+Valeria’s education in tango, dance and theater has led her to be…

 The choreographer for the film The Caller, featuring Frank Langella and Elliot Gould